Y4tacker/Web-Security/README.md

 # Programming Languages

 - [Programming Languages](https://github.com/Stakcery/Web-Security/tree/main/ProgrammingLanguages)
-  - Description:A branch for documenting security issues in programming languages,such as Java、Python、PHP、Nodejs、SQL and so on.
+  - Description:A branch for documenting security issues in programming languages,such as Java、Python、PHP、Nodejs、 and so on.

 # Middleware